 How a car’s make and model impacts insurance rates

 The vehicle’s price is only one of the several factors that determine how much it costs to insure.
-Besides driving record, age, ZIP code and credit score, the vehicle’s make and model are also taken into account when calculating the premium.
+Besides your driving record, age, ZIP code and credit-based insurance score, the vehicle’s make and model are also significant rating factors when calculating the premium, according to the Insurance Information Institute.

 Insurers determine what premiums to charge on certain makes and models based on factors such as claim filing rate, repair costs and incidences of theft.
-If a certain model has had a high number of claims in the recent past, insurers tend to charge a higher premium for it, regardless of the vehicle’s price or the driving record of the insured.
+If a certain model has had a large volume of claims in the recent past, insurers tend to charge a higher premium for it, regardless of the vehicle’s price or the driving record of the insured.
 Some cheap vehicles have high repair costs, which can lead to heftier insurance premiums.
-On the flip side, some higher-priced cars might not cost as much to insure due to a favorable claims history, good safety ratings and low repair costs.
+On the flip side, some higher-priced cars might not cost as much to insure due to a favorable claims history, good safety ratings, driver assistance technologies and minimal repair costs.

 Some other attributes of a vehicle that can affect the premium are: